Asthma

 What Should I Do If My Employer Will Not Accommodate My Asthma?

-If your employer denies your request, you may be able to appeal or work with your human resources department to look into more options.
+If your employer denies your request, you may be able to appeal this decision or work with your human resources department to look into more options.

 If you feel you have been treated unfairly, you can file a complaint with the Equal Employment Opportunity Commission (EEOC).

-Many states also have advocacy organizations that can help you with disability disputes.
+Many states also have advocacy organizations that can help you with disability issues.

-If all else fails, you can also file a private lawsuit to get a court order requiring the business to make necessary changes and possibly pay attorney’s fees.
+If all else fails, you can also file a private lawsuit to get a court order requiring the business to make necessary changes and accommodations, as well as to possibly pay attorney’s fees.
 If you lost your job, you might also be able to get your job back and get back pay.
 Keep in mind that the law does not require all employers to accommodate all requests.

 References